weerachai06/clear-storage-extension/README.md

 - **Lightweight**: Minimal impact on browser performance
 - **Zero Configuration**: Works immediately after installation

+## Special Note for PRIZM Website
+For users of the [PRIZM](global.prizm.co.k) website who are voting: This extension will only solve the issue when you encounter the error `잠시 후 다시 시도해주세요` (Please try again later).
+It cannot resolve the `This email is not available` error.

 ## Installation

 ### From Source Code